Doctorate Extension Scheme

 - Your sponsor will need to give you their unconditional consent to make a visa application and to remain in the UK for an unlimited period of time

-The application process is the same as the Tier 4 (General) application.
+The application process is the same as the Student visa application.

 Please note that we offer a visa application checking service - this is an optional service, and you can use it once you are ready to apply.
 If you would like to know more about this, contact us.